xibhuxan/Arduino/Librerias/src/XibTM1638/README.md

 Before start, you compulsorily need the library "XibTimer" to use "XibTM1638" because of animations.
 Despite being included in the zip as a extra folder, you can download it in https://github.com/Xibhu/Arduino/blob/master/Librerias/XibTimer.zip if you have any problem.
 Put it together in the library folder as usual.

-And more information aboute the board here: https://blog.3d-logic.com/2015/01/10/using-a-tm1638-based-board-with-arduino/
+And more information about the board here: https://blog.3d-logic.com/2015/01/10/using-a-tm1638-based-board-with-arduino/

 In the "[doc](doc)" folder you have the dathasheet and some more info.